“Who looks outside, dreams; who looks inside, awakes.”

 I love the wisdom of Carl Jung and dream work has played an influential role in helping me to understand myself so I can live a more conscious and awake life.

-Along with keeping track of my dreams, there are other ways I’ve learned to listen more deeply to my inner voice and this week, in an excerpt from, Waking Up in Winter, I share one with you.
+Along with keeping track of my dreams, there are other ways I’ve learned to listen more deeply to my life and this week, in another excerpt from my new book, Waking Up in Winter, I share one with you.

-This is what happens when you pay attention to (and explore) the objects of affection in your life that might be reflecting unconscious needs and desires.
-It’s an interesting exercise you might want to try.
-Watch what happens…
+This is what happens when you pay attention to (and explore) the objects of affection that might be reflecting your unconscious needs and desires.

 This morning, as I made tea and fed Poupon, I pulled out a small jar of lavender honey given to me by a gentleman in Hamburg, Germany.
 Having read a Facebook post I wrote about appreciating the multiple kinds of honey served with tea while in his country, he left a gift for me with someone who stood in my book-signing line.
 When I got to my room later that day and opened it up, I found five jars of honey—most of which had names I couldn’t decipher, except that one was lavender.
 As I wrapped them in paper to pack in my bag, I could feel the love that inspired his gift.
 People can be so incredibly kind.